10 Best Furnaces of 2017

 Consumers and homeowners have submitted thousands of reviews to this site.
 In addition to reviewing a particular model of equipment, the reviewer also assigns a rating from 1 ("Very Unsatisfied") to 5 ("Very Satisfied").
 The following list ranks the top 10 furnace series from best to worst, based on the average of those consumer satisfaction ratings.

-FurnaceCompare.com has collected reviews on more than 100 different brands and 600 different series of furnaces.
-However, we have only included a series on this list if we have at least 5 reviews of that series, and if the series is available in 2016.
+FurnaceCompare.com has collected reviews on nearly 90 brands and 680 different series of furnaces.
+However, we have only included a series on this list if we have at least 5 reviews of that series, and if the series is available in 2017.
 If we only have a few reviews, there is a risk that a single homeowner will skew the average rating too far in one direction or another.

 There are two different types of prices shown in the "Average Pricing" column.